andychien009/csv-reorder/README.md

 2. Pairing with applications that does not respect CSV column order (like Tableau Prep) in order to to ensure the CSV file has consistent column order for other business application.
-3. You want to keep things simple, this tool reads all fields in as a string, it does not apply any advance (and unpredictable) algorithm to determine data type and data length that could inadvertantly alter your data as part or the reorder operations; that's it, no muss no fuss.
+3. You want to keep things simple, this tool reads all fields in as a string.
+It does not apply any advance (and unpredictable) algorithm to determine data type and data length that could inadvertently alter your data as part or the reorder operations when compare to other methods; no muss no fuss.

 ## Installation
 Either use as script in src/ or pyinstaller packaged win10 encoded *.exe file in bin/csv-reorder.exe.
-The pyinstall packaged EXE will not work in any other environment other than the one it was packaged from.
+The pyinstaller packaged EXE will not work in any other environment other than the one it was packaged from.

 If you wish to use this in linux, simply place the python script in your